 The University offers a range of scholarships and bursaries to support you through your studies.Discover More

-Mathematics (Grade B) and English
+GCSE Mathematics (Grade C) and English Language (Grade C) or equivalent.

 For all non-UK students for whom English is not their first language, proof of competence in English Language as evidenced by IELTS Grade 7.0 or above in each of the four IELTS components (Listening, Reading, Writing and Speaking).